Douglas Jay: Honours

 Jay was created a life peer as Baron Jay, of Battersea in Greater London, on 8 October 1987.

 Family

 In 1933 he married the councillor Peggy Jay; their marriage ended in divorce.
-Their eldest son is the economist Peter Jay, who married (and later divorced) Margaret Callaghan, daughter of James Callaghan with whom Douglas Jay had served in government.
+Their eldest son was the economist Peter Jay, who married (and later divorced) Margaret Callaghan, daughter of James Callaghan with whom Douglas Jay had served in government.
 Their twin daughters, Helen and Catherine, achieved a fashionable profile in the 1960s.
 Douglas Jay's second wife, Mary Thomas, had been one of his assistant private secretaries at the Board of Trade.